 Drinker Biddle has provided thousands of pro bono hours to B Lab, a nonprofit organization dedicated to using the power of business to solve social and environmental problems, including through the advancement of benefit corporation legislation.
 Partner William H. Clark, Jr., assisted by associate Elizabeth K. Babson, drafted model legislation that has been used as the template in 28 of the 30 jurisdictions that have enacted benefit corporation legislation to date, and also participated in the drafting of most of those state statutes.
 An article that Mr. Clark and Ms. Babson authored titled How Benefit Corporations are Redefining the Purpose of Business Corporations is available here.
 Associate Robert T. Esposito has also published several articles on the benefit corporation and other social enterprise corporate forms, which are available here.
-In recognition of Drinker Biddle’s longstanding commitment to, and unique expertise in, benefit corporation law, B Lab has designated Drinker Biddle as a go-to law firm to assist companies with the legal requirements necessary to become a benefit corporation.
+In recognition of Drinker Biddle’s longstanding commitment to, and unique experience in, benefit corporation law, B Lab has designated Drinker Biddle as a go-to law firm to assist companies with the legal requirements necessary to become a benefit corporation.